 This programme has been carefully designed to assist first year students (and particularly WAP students) in making the transition from school to university.
-It is scheduled to run for the first four weeks of term and include the following sessions: a) Time and Place: understanding a university timetable/designing a work schedule/finding my way around college/using the IT resources.
+It is scheduled to run for the first four weeks of term and include the following sessions:

-b) Study: Reading a course outline/using the Library/taking notes/study strategies and skills.

-c) Settling In: Establishing good relationships/College Code of Practice/developing good study habits/combatting plagiarism/accessing support services.

-d) Looking Forward: Setting goals/planning for assessment/engaging with the Personal Development Process/ College as the next step to a career.

-e) Individual Meetings with personal tutor to discuss individual needs or concerns.
+- a) Time and Place: understanding a university timetable/designing a work schedule/finding my way around college/using the IT resources. - b) Study: Reading a course outline/using the library/taking notes/study strategies and skills. - c) Settling In: Establishing good relationships/College Code of Practice/developing good study habits/combatting plagiarism/accessing support services. - d) Looking Forward: Setting goals/planning for assessment/engaging with the Personal Development Process and/or College as the next step to a career. - e) Individual Meetings with personal tutor to discuss individual needs or concerns.

 Attendance and Progression Monitoring & Follow-up programmes: The College's Student Services Team, in co-operation with individual Programme Tutors, will actively monitor the attendance of all students in receipt of WP support and in co-operation with academic staff and the Co-ordinator of Student Guidance and Support and the Student Support Officer will ensure that there is appropriate follow-up in all cases of absence or under- achievement.
 Each student is assigned a tutor who assists and advises the student in the development of knowledge, understanding and skills.
 Students are provided with a clear explanation of the structure of courses and how they will be taught and assessed.
-Student counsellors are available to help in matters of a personal or pastoral nature.
+The College Counsellor is available to help in matters of a personal or pastoral nature.
 This service is normally available in person but can also be accessed remotely as required.

 College Writing Centre: St Mary's operates a first-class writing centre which has been designated as a national Centre for Excellence in Teaching and Learning.
 Priority is given to students from low-income backgrounds and/or those without a family history of higher education since such students may struggle with the demands of academic writing.
-These students receive assistance from other students- "peer tutors" -who help the students to develop as university-level writers.
+These students receive assistance from other students- "peer tutors"-who help the students to develop as university-level writers.
 The Writing Centre additionally offers seminars in written communications and provides writing classes to students on the Liberal Arts Degree programme.
 This service is normally available in person but can also be accessed remotely as required.